Opinion | Schools need standardized testing now more than ever

 For decades, the civil rights community has been fighting for transparency in data as a means of ensuring that Black and Latino students have the same access to high-quality learning opportunities as their White peers.
 Parents and families need comparable information to advocate for their children.
 We fought hard to maintain and improve assessments in the Every Student Succeeds Act because we are committed to the principles of equity and transparency in measuring student progress.

 We also know that disparities in educational opportunity are not unique to the pandemic.
 Slavery, Jim Crow laws, language discrimination and segregation created a second-class system of education for children of color in the United States.
 More than 60 years after Brown v.
 Board of Education, our schools are more segregated than at any point since 1968.
-Black and Latino students are less likely that their peers to have access to rigorous courses and high-quality teachers, and they are disproportionately suspended and expelled.
+Black and Latino students are less likely than their peers to have access to rigorous courses and high-quality teachers, and they are disproportionately suspended and expelled.

 President Biden has committed to promoting racial equity.
 Continuing to measure student learning during the pandemic and providing resources to schools and communities so they can act meaningfully on the data to address inequities help to put this promise into action.